What to Wear to a Black-Tie Event: 6 Rules If You Have No Idea Where to Start

 (Image credit: @styleidealist)

-If you're lucky enough to receive a black-tie invite, we're here to clear up once and for all what the dos and don'ts really are—so we called upon Browns senior fashion buyer and all-round style expert Octavia Bradford.
+If you're lucky enough to receive a black-tie invite, we're here to clear up once and for all what the dos and don'ts really are—so we called upon Browns's senior fashion buyer and style expert, Octavia Bradford.
 She thumbs through the most amazing high-end formalwear every day as a part of her job, so she knows better than anyone how to put together a black-tie look.
-Scroll below for her five tips on nailing a black-tie dress code.
+Ahead, her six tips on nailing a black-tie attire for women.

 black-tie-dress-code-240019-1700586750574-main